Salter Point, Western Australia

+History

 Around 1880, Samuel August Salter (after whom Salter Point was named) worked as a sawyer and timber contractor on the peninsula.
 At the time, the area was completely undeveloped, surrounded by dense bush with no road access.

-Salter established a landing stage on the point known as "Salter's Landing", to which timber logs could be floated from where they were cut in Kelmscott and Jarrahdale for transportation to a mill by barge.
-Salter operated his business from this location for several years, leading to the area being renamed "Salter Point".
+Salter established a landing stage on the point known as Salter's Landing, to which timber logs could be floated from where they were cut in Kelmscott and Jarrahdale for transportation to a mill by barge.
+Salter operated his business from this location for several years, leading to the area being renamed Salter Point.

 Samuel August Salter (1849–1930) son of British migrants Samuel and Sarah Salter, and brother to Hannah.
 Hannah Buckingham (Salter) married Thomas Buckingham in 1871 and lived in Kelmscott.

-In 1929 a road to the location was made.
+In 1929, a road to the location was made.
+During the Great Depression, from around 1930 to 1933, up to 110 homeless people camped at Salter Point near what is now the Gentilli Way boatramp.
+The South Perth Road Board installed toilets and running water following an outbreak of typhoid at the camp.
+The residents lived in tents and shacks built out of old metal drums, relying on charity as there was little sustenance work available.

 In 1955, the area comprising Manning, Mt Henry, Salter Point and Waterford was annexed to the South Perth Road Board from the Canning Road Board.

 In 1990, the suburb's name Salter Point was gazetted.

 The foreshore along the Canning River has been studied for management plans.

+British-born Claude Choules, a former seaman, became the last surviving serviceman to serve as Australian veteran in both World Wars.
+He died in his sleep at a nursing home in Salter Point on 5 May 2011 at the age of 110, making him Australia's oldest-known living man during that time.